Enhancing Adversarial Robustness via Score-Based Optimization: Experiments

-\subsection{BPDA+EOT Attack}

-In this section, we further validate our defense method against strong adaptive attacks.
+In this section, we validate our defense method against two strong adaptive attacks: BPDA+EOT and adaptive white-box attack, i.e., PGD+EOT.
+The evaluation results of transfer-based attacks are deferred to Appendix~\ref{app:transfer}.

+\subsubsection{BPDA+EOT Attack}

 The combination of Backward Pass Differentiable Approximation (BPDA)~\cite{bpda} with Expectation over Transformation (EOT)~\cite{attack7} is commonly used for evaluating randomized adversarial purification methods.
 In order to compare with other test-time purification models, we follow the same settings in~\citet{Hill2020StochasticSA} with default hyperparameters for evaluation against BPDA+EDT attack.
 We conduct experiments under $\ell_{\infty}(\epsilon=8 / 255)$ threat model on CIFAR10 and CIFAR100 datasets.
-Our method achieves high robust accuracies, outperforming exsiting diffusion-based purification methods by a significant margin, while maintaining high standard accuracies.
+Our method achieves high robust accuracies, outperforming existing diffusion-based purification methods by a significant margin, while maintaining high standard accuracies.

-\textbf{CIFAR10} Table \ref{tab:cifar10-3} shows the robustness performance against BPDA+EOT attack under the $\ell_{\infty} \left(\epsilon=8 / 255\right)$ threat models on CIFAR10 dataset.
+\textit{\textbf{CIFAR10}} Table \ref{tab:cifar10-3} shows the robustness performance against BPDA+EOT attack under the $\ell_{\infty} \left(\epsilon=8 / 255\right)$ threat models on CIFAR10 dataset.
+Mark \textit{o} in parentheses denotes the practical method \textit{ScoreOpt-O} in Algorithm~\ref{alg:x_0}, and mark \textit{n} denotes the method \textit{ScoreOpt-N} in Algorithm \ref{alg:x_t}.
 Our methods achieve surprisingly good results.
 Specifically, we obtain 90.59\% robust accuracy, with absolute improvements of 9.19\% over previous SOTA adversarial purification methods.
 Our method is the first adaptive test-time defense to achieve robust accuracy over 90\% against the BPDA+EOT attack.
-Meanwhile, the standard accuracy result is on par with the best performing method.
+Meanwhile, the standard accuracy result is on par with the best-performing method.